-Be sure to engage in a detailed discussion with your urogynecologist that includes an evaluation of your overall health, lifestyle and activity goals (including sexual function) along with the risks of each procedure.
-This disucssion will help you to determine the best procedure for you.
+Engage in a detailed discussion with your urogynecologist that includes an evaluation of your overall health, lifestyle, and activity goals (including sexual function) along with the risks of each procedure.
+This discussion will help you to determine the best procedure for you.

-Pelvic reconstructive surgery can be performed through an incision in the vagina, through an incision in the abdominal cavity, or through a series of small incisions in the abdomen through which the surgeon places a laparoscope and instruments.
-Most recently, it is even being performed with the assistance of a robot.
-The advantages and disadvantage of each of these approaches should be discussed with your urogynecologists.
+Pelvic reconstructive surgery can be performed through an incision in the vagina, through an incision made through the abdominal wall, or through a series of small incisions in the abdomen through which the surgeon places a laparoscope and instruments.
+Surgeons can also perform it with the assistance of a robot.
+Discuss the advantages and disadvantage of each of these approaches with your urogynecologist.

-The goal of all reconstructive pelvic floor procedures is to restore normal pelvic floor anatomy and give the patient her best chance at maintaining a normal quality of life including sexual intercourse if desired.
+Doctors may suggest surgery if other treatments have failed.
+The goal of all reconstructive pelvic floor procedures is to restore normal pelvic floor anatomy and give the patient her best chance at maintaining a normal quality of life, including sexual intercourse if desired.

 Surgery is a major decision you must make with your physician.
 You may find the tools below helpful in preparing for surgery.
 One presents questions to ask your doctor during your pre-op visit, providing an overview of what you can expect when preparing for surgery, and general recommendations for how you can prepare for surgery.
 The other offers information about mesh.